btholt/complete-intro-to-react-v9/lessons/02-no-frills-react/A-react-without-a-build-step.md

 > Let's add some style!
 [Click here][style] to get the stylesheet for this course.
 Make a file called style.css in src/ and paste the previous file there.
 If you follow along with the course and use the same class names, the styles will be applied for you automatically.
 This isn't a course on CSS so I make no assertion it's any good!

-Make a new file called src/App.js and put this in there.
+Make a new directory calle src and a new file called App.js in that directory and put this in there.

 ```javascript
 const App = () => {